Australasian Cinema > films >

 Oyster Farmer (Anna Reeves, 2004) Anthony Buckley Films, prod.
 Anthony Buckley, Piers Tempest, wr.
 Anna Reeves, dp Alun Bollinger; Alex O'Lachlan, Kerry Armstrong, David Field, Diana Glenn, Jack Thompson, David Kelly, Jim Norton, Claudia Harrison, Alan Cinis; romantic comedy set in Australia-style frontier country (shot on NSW Central Coast, around Brooklyn) with eighth-generation oyster farmers: Vietnam Vets with shotguns; Toronto FF September 2004; Aust release 30 June 2005; 90 min.

 A quirky and charming little film; fine cinematography from Kiwi Bollinger: shot on the Hawkesbury.
+The landscape is one of the stars of the film.

 The little river communities, the oyster farmers with their long-held traditions, and the Vietnam vets who have formed a kind of isolated commune are beautifully evoked in an affectionate examination of unusual lifestyles and the film benefits a lot from Alun Bollinger's widescreen camerawork.
 David Stratton, At the Movies.